Rosemary Horn is a New Zealand photographer making nature prints using environmentally friendly processes such as Anthotypes and Photosynthesis.

-During her final year at university Rosemary completed a research project, she wanted to address my concerns for the environment through the photographic medium.
+During her final year at university Rosemary completed a research project, she wanted to address her concerns for the environment through the photographic medium.
 Rosemary felt a change was needed towards using less processed materials and a simplified printing process.
-Technology is always concentrated on more, faster, smaller and newer, as a result the digital environment allows such an ease of creating images and this proliferation produces less and less meaning.
-Adapting to a slower process alters your use and perception of newer technology, picture making becomes more deliberate.
+The digital environment allows such an ease of creating images and this proliferation produces less and less meaning.
+Adapting to a slower process alters your use and perception enabling picture making to be very deliberate.

 Artists are in a position to communicate ecological concerns that highlight the issues but also demonstrate how to change practices and attitudes.
 It is each persons responsibility to consider how they impact upon the environment, by altering our processes we can effect change from within our personal and professional practice, as well as creatively expressing our opinions.